- 1 Examples of Some Settlements, Awards & Verdicts

 $750,000 Settlement — Back injury with surgery and preexisting back pain

-She had prior low back pain and was seeing an orthopedic surgeon for 2 years before the car accident right up until two months before the accident.
+Our client had prior low back pain and was seeing an orthopedic surgeon for 10 years before the car accident right up until two months before the accident.
 The insurance company argued that her injuries existed before the accident and were not caused by the accident.

 $567,000 Verdict — TMJ Injury